Mini Mental State Examinations

 Step 3: Conduct the examination

-Practitioners can use this assessment during an online or an in-person session.
+Practitioners can use this screening test during an online or an in-person session.
 It is also editable online, so you can store your clients' records digitally.

 Step 4: Analyze the results

 Determine the client's MMSE score.
-The MMSE has a total score of a maximum of 30 and a lower MMSE score is indicative of cognitive impairment.
+The MMSE has a maximum total score of 30, and a score less than 24 could indicate cognitive impairment.

 How do you score a Mini-Mental State Examination?

-The Mini-Mental State Examination (MMSE) is a tool designed to quickly evaluate cognitive function.
+The Mini-Mental State Examination is a tool designed to quickly evaluate a patient's cognitive state and function.
 The test comprises a series of questions and tasks that target key cognitive domains, with each section contributing to a cumulative maximum score of 30 points.

 Scoring the MMSE